 The place was adorable!
 They had Friends themed food and drinks.
 I got the Princess Consuela’s Banana Mocha, and it was delicious.
 They also had a collection of Friends merchandise for sale and a couch just like the one they always sit on in the show and it is perfect for a photo op.

-After making some bracelets, we headed down the street to Memory Shop, a cute little spot filled with photo booths and a boatload of props.
+After breakfast, we headed down the street to Memory Shop, a cute little spot filled with photo booths and a boatload of props.
 We had way too much fun taking goofy pictures in there.
 Everything prints out right in the booth, and they give you a code to scan for a digital version of all your photos.
 I can’t recommend this place enough!

 After Memory Shop, we grabbed boba at Mr. Tea and wandered around to do some shopping.
 A highlight was Trident Booksellers & Cafe.
 I originally went in just to use the bathroom, but the bookstore turned out to be multiple floors of books, tote bags, and other fun finds—think Scholastic Book Fair, but for adults.
 We wrapped up our day with two out of three of us getting tattoos.
 Shoutout to Boston Tattoo Company for taking us as walk-ins!
 CJ was super nice and did an awesome job!